id3as/elm-spa-template/README.md

         in
             .tabLogon model |> viewWithInjectedArgs |> App.map LogonMsg
 ```

+I don't much like having this static data in the model, so any suggestions on how to avoid this much appreciated!

-(As an aside, if you do have the circualr reference it compiles just fine but crashes when you load the SPA with the generated Javascript referencing the array the live before it sets it - fair enough really!)
+(As an aside, if you do have the circualr reference it compiles just fine but crashes when you load the SPA with the generated Javascript referencing the array the line before it sets it - fair enough really!)